 Images

 For the most part, this video follows the conventions of a typical hardcore punk video.
 The choice of using black and white footage suggests grittiness, something we would not experience if this was in saturated colours commonly used in advertisements (Machin 2007).
 Symbols of hardcore punk the World over are evident (see Figure 1).
 Fans stage dive and mosh.
 The singer crouches over his microphone and sings aggressively, band members dress in trainers, sleeveless t-shirts, sport tattoos, smoke, drink, skateboard and hang out in dark streets.
 Most of the footage is taken from a ‘live’ gig.
 Like most genres of rock, live performance is valued and is an essential part of authenticating the band within the wider genre of rock (Machin 2010; Hibbett 2005; Frith 1981).
 It is a common staple of many videos within the rock genre.
 Gow (1992) idenitifies six genres of music video based on the representation of performance.
-The most common category, ’he enhanced performance’ is described as a blend of performance with other visual elements that are associated with the performance or used to enhance the narrative.
+The most common category, ’the enhanced performance’ is described as a blend of performance with other visual elements that are associated with the performance or used to enhance the narrative.
 This can be seen in this video and across a whole range of punk videos from older ones such as the Clash’s ‘London Calling’ to more commercial and recent work, such as Green Day’s ‘American Idiot’.
 Railton and Watson (2011: 4950) update this categorization of videos.
 The ‘pseudo-documentary music video’ is common, including not only performance, but representations of ‘recording and rehearsal studios, backstage, on the road, and into a range of working and “private” contexts’.
 In True me, we have access not only to a ‘live’ performance, but also ‘private’ contexts.
 It is these ‘private’ contexts we wish to turn to now to reveal how they not only represent the band as an authentic hardcore band, but also represent Turkish culture and concerns.

 [insert Figure 1 here]